subhash-vadlamani/Algorithms_Semester_Project/README.md

-Please read the Algorithms.pdf file.
+Please read the Algorithm.pdf file.
 This file contains the details of what each and every program does.